 The School of Education at the University of Birmingham has a long tradition of delivering teacher training courses.
 Its teaching has been graded as 'outstanding' for the third consecutive time by Ofsted inspectors which reaffirms the University’s status as one of the UK’s leading institutions for excellence in teacher training.

 The Initial Teacher Education course

 Our aim is to develop analytic and reflective Primary Mathematics Specialists who are aware of the influences on learning and teaching.
-We are one of the few universities that awards 120 credits for successful completion of our teacher training courses, which we award at Master’s level.
-For those who successfully complete their induction year there is an opportunity to transfer credits to the MEd Teaching Studies course, which is awarded on completion of a 60 credit dissertation.
+We are one of the few universities that awards the equivalent of 120 credits for successful completion of our teacher training courses, which we award at Master’s level.
+For those who successfully complete their induction year there is an opportunity to transfer credits to the MA Teaching Studies course, which is awarded on completion of a 60 credit dissertation.

 The Primary Mathematics Specialist course has two parts and is designed and delivered in partnership with local schools, including our outstanding partnership Teaching School.
 The university part develops your understanding of theoretical and practical issues inherent in the teaching of Mathematics and whole school issues within the primary curriculum.
 Your school based practice enables you to apply what you have learned in the classroom.

 You will undertake three main areas of study; Professional Studies, Core Mathematics and Specialist Mathematics.
 In addition, you will be introduced to the other core subjects of English and Science, to help you gain an understanding of the wider primary curriculum.